Editor’s note: This story was updated Feb. 2 with additional information and statistics from 2020.

 “We had a lot of people from the neighborhood come to get food, but a lot of them stayed to help and unload the trucks,” Sedabres said.
 “To see the people come out and stand in the rain and help us, it was unbelievable.
 It was nothing short of a miracle of God.”

-The food distributions are part of a 2020-specific strategy employed by Disaster Relief volunteers to keep on serving, despite an unusual and challenging year.
-State coordinator Butch Porter has worked with the Federal Emergency Management Agency (FEMA), ministries, and companies like Dot Foods to procure needed items to distribute for free across the state.
+The distributions were part of a 2020-specific strategy employed by volunteers to keep on serving, despite an unusual and challenging year.
+State coordinator Butch Porter has worked with the Federal Emergency Management Agency (FEMA), ministry partners, and companies like Dot Foods to procure needed items to distribute for free across the state.

 “It’s kind of like the fish and loaves,” said Sharon Carty, a Disaster Relief leader and volunteer from Emmanuel Baptist in Carlinville.
 “God just kept making it multiply.”